kmaed/kmbeamer/README.md

 ---------

  * Blackboard
- * DarkConsole (Gentoo console)
+ * DarkConsole (Gentoo dark terminal)

 Contact
 -------

 If you have any inquiries, mail to (kmaeda at kmaeda.net).
-Issues or pull requests via Github are also welcome.
+Issues and pull requests via Github are also welcome.

+Kazuki Maeda (aka kmaeda)